Heile28/force_manipulation/README.md

 # Getting Started
 ## Preamble
 ### Main Control Loop
-The mobile robot is driven by two seperated systems of MiR and UR5.
+The mobile robot is driven by two separated systems of MiR and UR5.
 As the movement - in observance of non-holomic constraints - is controlled by the well-known diff_drive_controller, the UR5 reacts compliant to any force attack.
 The main controller connects both systems by interchanging relative motions.
 The current version reduces the linear velocity to 0.233 m/s in advance whereas the compliance controller absorbs the force intensity.
 ![Image of Main_Control](https://github.com/Heile28/force_manipulation/blob/master/etc/main_control.png)

 ### FDCC-Solver